 Welcome to the next instalment in this tour through my collection of custom-painted Davros figures.
 Following the New Dalek Paradigm Customs, which represent the newest incarnation of the Daleks, this feature goes back to where it all began with tour of my collection of Davros figures.
 The few of these that are customs are made by me and are identified in the description, the rest are Davros figures as sold in various sets.

 Genesis of the Daleks and Destiny of the Daleks Davros Figures:

-I’m bundling these two in together since they’ve technically both appeared in my 1970s-era Dalek Customs Collection Tour, but putting them side-by-side also helps to point out the various differences between these two figures.
+Although neither of these are customs, I’m bundling these two versions of Davros in together since they’ve technically both appeared in my 1970s-era Dalek Customs Collection Tour, but putting them side-by-side also helps to point out the various differences between these two figures.
 The detailing on the heads is mostly correct, with the Genesis figure having paler skin and blue wires and the Destiny figure having a slightly altered face and red wires.
 However, I am at a loss to explain why the Destiny figure has such an odd colour scheme – the skin appears far too dark, and the chair is grey, which is an odd choice but at least this helps to make it stand out compared to the Genesis figure, particularly since they are the same sculpt.
 The detailing on the control panels is excellent, and overall these are very well-made figures.